MLaaS-idfCts/mlaas-trainning-for-rookies/09-automl/automl.md

 ##### ETC: 4 days

 ### TODO:
-ask your supervisor for the materials, then read up to the **דרוש** level (explanation can be found in the included instruction file)
+Ask your supervisor for the materials, then read up to the **דרוש** level (explanation can be found in the included instruction file)

 ### Key Concepts: